haifenghuang/magpie/README.md

 I also made a simple programming language written using `magpie`.

+You can even run most of the `magpie` script in a web browser.

 ## Documention

 Complete language tutorial can be found in [docs](docs)